Questfall/docs/mining/Items.md

 Wearing clothing can give various benefits like bonuses to mining power, character attributes, mana, stamina, or spell slots.

+The character can wear clothing of any level.
+If the level of the item is higher than the Character Level, the item and its effects will be downgraded (while equipped) to the Character Level while the weight stays the same.

 ### Spellbooks

 ### Elixirs

-The effects of **elixirs** vary a lot ranging from attribute boosts to reducing the cooldown of all of the character spells.
+The **elixirs** provide beneficial effects to the character which vary a lot ranging from attribute boosts to reducing the cooldown of all of the character spells.

 Consuming an elixir gives either a **temporary** or **permanent** effects.